 - TV ads

-You get the idea: these are broad categories, and some are more appropriate to certain markets than others (you almost certainly, for example, by TV ads to market your WordPress business unless you’re Automattic, in which case test it carefully).
+You get the idea: these are broad categories, and some are more appropriate to certain markets than others (you almost certainly, for example, aren’t going to be buying TV ads to market your WordPress business unless you’re Automattic, in which case test it carefully).